 The ride then blasts off like a bullet and soars to a nosebleed 300-foot height.
 That's at least 100 feet taller than most tower rides, and the difference is striking.
 As riders (at least the fear-filled ones) hang on for dear life, the intense free-floating negative G-forces are both exhilarating and terrifying.
 The ride then drops and rises a couple of times to deliver some more G-force jolts before it slowly rises to the very top of the tower—and hangs there for what seems like an eternity and a half.

 Makes Riders Wobbly-Kneed

 In typical theme park fashion, Marineland tries to wring bragging rights out of Sky Screamer by billing it as "the world's highest triple tower ride."
-While Sky Screamer is undeniably tall and incredibly thrilling, the 400-foot Zumanjaro: Drop of Doom at Six Flags Great Adventure in New Jersey holds the record for the world's tallest freefall ride.
-It only has one tower, however, so I guess Sky Screamer's triple tower distinction allows Marineland to stake the claim.
+While Sky Screamer is undeniably tall and incredibly thrilling, the 456-foot Zumanjaro: Drop of Doom at Six Flags Great Adventure in New Jersey and the 415-foot Lex Luthor: Drop of Doom at Six Flags Magic Mountain hold the records for the world's tallest freefall rides.
+They only have one tower, however, so I guess Sky Screamer's “triple tower” distinction allows Marineland to stake the claim.

 Sure, the Niagara Falls ride sits on a 150-foot hill, but the Stratosphere Tower's Big Shot is still the reigning king of tower rides.
-The Las Vegas ride rises a relatively puny 160 feet from the base to its tip; but the base sits on top of the 900-foot tower.
+The Las Vegas ride rises a relatively puny 160 feet from the base to its tip.
+But—and it’s a big but—the base sits on top of the 900-foot Stratosphere tower.
 By anybody's math, that's over 1000 feet in the air.